C3 – Total water use in the Republic of Armenia

 Short-term work

-Further development of the system of environmental economic accounting for water of the Republic of Armenia.
+Further development of the system of environmental-economic accounts for the water of the Republic of Armenia.

 Long-term work